enormandeau/guideseq_ibis/README.md

 ## TODO

+- Start version system (only with tags on GitHub, no vx.y.z in text?)
 - Permit differences in alien and dsODN sequences
 - Remove reads with multiple dsODN
 - Compress samfiles if big (to `.sam.gz`, not `.bam`)